Get started with Azure Maps Power BI visual

 Take the following steps to load the Azure Maps visual:

-In the Fields pane, drag data fields that contain latitude and longitude coordinate information into the Latitude and/or Longitude buckets.
-This is the minimal data needed to load the Azure Maps visual.
+- Drag data fields containing latitude and longitude coordinate information into the Latitude and/or Longitude buckets.

 To color the data based on categorization, drag a categorical field into the Legend bucket of the Fields pane.
 In this example, we're using the AdminDistrict column (also known as state or province).